efornara/jbit/README.md

 (fork, exec, pipe, dup, write etc...) and it was inspired by the beautiful [xv6](http://pdos.csail.mit.edu/6.828/2012/xv6.html).

 xv65 is quite a complex device.
-For an example of use, look at the xtermpal.asm in samples. xtermpal just prints out some escape characters to produce a color palette, and could have been written for the stdout device.
+For an example of use, look at xtermpal.asm in samples. xtermpal just prints out some escape characters to produce a color palette, and could have been written for the stdout device.
 However, since sending escape characters might confuse dumb